panmout/GKNNQ-Spark-prepartitioning/README.md

 The algorithm also needs to find the boundaries of the *query* dataset MBR and the coordinates of its centroid.
 Edit and run the *mbrCentroid.sh* script file.

-Finally, user must edit script file *gnn.sh* and provide the appropriate parameters:
+Finally, user must edit script file *run.sh* and provide the appropriate parameters:
 - partitioning: *gd* or *qt* for *grid* or *quad tree* partitioning, respectively
 - method: *bf* or *ps* for *brute force* or *plane sweep* computational methods, respectively
 - K: the desired number of neighbors